ircv3/ircv3-specifications/extensions/sasl-3.1.md

 * Clarified the language how responses are transmitted.
 * Added empty initial server response for client-first mechanisms.
 This had happened de-facto already.
 * Added empty final client response for certain mechanisms.
 This had happened de-facto already.
+* Previous versions of this specification precisely specified the serialization, de-jure making it stricter than regular IRC command (disallowing colons).
+  It now uses a higher-level grammar similar to other IRCv3 specifications, which assumes messages are parsed using RFC1459-like deserialisation, as this is how it is was already implemented and understood in practice.